 Robin Ramrup, CPA, CGA

-Director of Finance, CENGN (Centre of Excellence in Next Generation Networks)
+Vice-President, Finance and Corporate Governance, CENGN - (Centre of Excellence in Next Generation Networks)

 I'm passionate about payroll because it impacts the lives of Canadians currently working and after they leave the workforce.